websight-io/docs/docs/docs/developers/architecture/index.md

 The above description is called a *push model* and assumes that the pages are prepared for the user in advance.
 Note that within this architecture, it is possible to switch off the CMS part, which has no impact on delivering pages.

 Our CMS is a `Java`-based `OSGi` application (**WebSight CMS CE**) with a `NoSQL` database (**MongoDB**).
-WebSight CMS CE supports content management and the generation of static HTML pages.
+WebSight CMS supports content management and the generation of static HTML pages.
 MongoDB database stores content and assets.

 ![WebSight - logical architecture with MongoDB](logical-architecture-detailed.jpg)

 !!!
 Info "Note"
-        Multiple instances of WebSight CMS CE can connect to MongoDB, which supports online deployments and enables CMS scalability.
+        Multiple instances of WebSight CMS can connect to MongoDB, which supports online deployments and enables CMS scalability.

 ## Containers
 We use containers to ship WebSight CMS for deployment on multiple environments, from developers' local computers to public clouds.
-Read our ["Why we decided to ship and develop the OSGi application in containers"](https://www.websight.io/blog/2022/shipping-and-developing-osgi-application-in-container/) article to understand the benefits of containers in our stack.
+Read our ["Why we decided to ship and develop the OSGi application in containers"](/blog/2022/shipping-and-developing-osgi-application-in-container/) article to understand the benefits of containers in our stack.

 Once developers [create a WebSight project using the Maven archetype](../setup/), they produce the following Docker images:

 - An `NGINX image` (web server) with addtional project-specific configurations
-- A customized `CMS image` with core WebSight Community Edition/project-specific modules and configurations
+- A customized `CMS image` with core WebSight CMS and project-specific modules and configurations

 ## Docker Compose
 With more than one container in the platform, we need a tool for defining and running multi-container Docker applications.
 With Compose, we can use the `Compose YAML` file model to: